RaulGF92/scheduler-ts/index.md

-# Scheduler Typescript

-> Agnostic Framework scheduler for Typescript using decorators

 ### Objective

 The objective of scheduler in has the control of all internal jobs of a application and control the flow of application in an unique class.